JEE Main

 English and UrduAll Examination Centres in India

-Note: The option of language for question paper should be exercised while filling up the Application Form online and it cannot be changed at a later stage.
+Note: The language option for the question paper should be selected while filling out the Application Form online.
+It cannot be changed after submission.

 Schedule